PROMOTIONAL DISCOUNTSSign up for our latest offers

 The close of the 1976 model brought an end of an era that started in the mid-1950s.
 A new stage in Cadillac’s history began in 1977, with downsized sedans and coupes, but the legacy of those long, low and powerful Caddies would only grow stronger in decades since.
 That golden age is the image enthusiasts the world over have of America’s premier luxury car.

-As one of the industry’s largest restoration suppliers, Original Parts Group offers thousands of parts and accessories for all 1954-76 Cadillac models, with new parts added daily.
+As one of the industry’s largest restoration suppliers, Original Parts Group offers thousands of 1954-76 Cadillac parts and accessories for all models, with new classic Cadillac parts added daily.
 Our extensive catalog offers nearly everything from sheet metal, chrome and upholstery to engine parts and the hard-to-find details to finish a restoration with show-winning attention to detail.
-Shop online or order your OPGI Cadillac parts catalog today.
+Shop online or order your OPGI classic Cadillac parts catalog today.